Identifying Dental Emergencies and Managing Preventative Care During COVID-19

 If you have one of these problems, immediately contact Berdy Dental Group and we’ll do our best to triage your issue on the phone.
 Rest assured that if you do need to come in, we are will treat the issue with in the most minimally invasive way.

-How to Best Take Care of Your Teeth Now to Prevent Issues
+How to Take Care of Your Teeth During COVID?

 For many patients, it’s their routine dental cleaning that kickstarts those smart dental habits which help prevent cavities as well as the progression of serious dental conditions.
 That said, it is crucial for our patients to be extra vigilant with their homecare habits during this time since we can't see them for preventative maintenance appointments.